 Photosynthetic organisms have organelles referred to as plastids floating around in the cytoplasm of their cells.
-Plastids are multi-membraned organelles which can contain both pigments and other structures like fats and starches.
+Plastids are multi-membraned organelles that can contain both pigments and other structures like fats and starches.
 Chloroplasts are examples of plastids.
 Like mitochondria in animal cells, they have their own collections of genes within them, and in plants, they are responsible for the conversion of solar energy into carbohydrates.

 Pigments are what give plants their color, but they also allow plants to trap sunlight.
 The different colors of pigments can trap different wavelengths of light.
 There are three primary groups of pigments and these groups are carotenoids, phycobilins, and chlorophylls.